 Naad Yoga is the yoga of sound.
-All experience has a sound – whether expressed aloud or not – and the mastery of that sound within ourselves enables us to shape our experience and our life.
+All experience has a sound – whether expressed aloud or not – and the mastery of that sound, that vibration within ourselves enables us to shape our experience and our life.

 Naad Yoga is a continual process of going inward and outward through listening and expressing: it is sound that provides the map, the points of reference, by which we recognise our own experience and that of others.

 If we follow the path of sound inward far enough, we will trace its expression back to its origin: energy beyond sound, with the potential to turn into anything, a vibration that is the source of everything – Creator and Creation.
 Once we have felt this oneness of self, universe and Creator, we have found our true nature and resonate with it.

 This alignment with the oneness of everything allows a person to flourish because there is no stress.
 There is simply the truth of what is, and the person who has realised this can simply – and fully – be.

 Sound is at the core of human awareness.
 When we are born and when we die, hearing is the first of the senses to appear and the last to disappear.
 Sound offers a key to conscious mastery of our life by unlocking life’s mechanism and Naad Yoga allows us to turn that key.